MotusWTS/sensorgnome-guide-v1/appendix/anatomy.md

 # Anatomy of a SensorGnome

+{% hint style="danger" %}
+You are viewing the V1 Legacy SensorGnome user guide.
+This software has not been updated since 2018.
+{% endhint %}

 ## What's inside a SensorGnome?

 Both RPi and BB SensorGnome consists of the same core components: